Find Trade Colleges

 5 Yearly Graduations

 The 16th most popular school in the country for culinary arts majors who are seeking their bachelor's degree is SUNY Cobleskill.
-Each year, around 2,000 students seeking various degrees attend the university.
-During the 2020-2021 academic year, 5 people received their bachelor's degree in culinary arts from SUNY Cobleskill.
+Roughly 1,800 attend the school each year.
+During the 2021-2022 academic year, 5 people received their bachelor's degree in culinary arts from SUNY Cobleskill.
+Around 50% of these students were from an underrepresented racial-ethnic group, and 58% were women.

 #16